 Most big banks have a department dedicated to helping businesses expand globally.
 It’s a popular source of financing for SMEs, especially if you have a good credit record and an already well-established banking relationship.
 Don’t limit yourself with banks in your country of origin.
 Ask your network and your local resources what bank, in their native country, could help you with financing.

 Consult your local government.
 Most of them have programs to help SMEs find the required financing and resources to go global.
 Some programs can provide grants, advances, tax credits or loans with low interest rates.
 They can also partner with financial institutions to give you better products and services, for a lower fee.
 Government agencies or government-supported agencies can also provide guarantees on loans to your bank, either to help you buy equipment, or finance work in progress and work capital needs (source: Government of Canada, p.11).

-With advances in technologies, communications, trade agreements, and others, we have opened up the world for businesses of all sizes.
+With advances in technologies, communications, trade agreements and others, we have opened up to the world for business of all sizes.
 This is positive.
 And going global is interesting.
 That being said, SMEs still have hurdles and risks to overcome, and securing the necessary funding is one of them.
-SMEs must then take this part of their global journey seriously, as it will determine their capacity to deal with demand internationally.
+You must take this part of your global journey seriously, as it will determine your capacity to deal with demand internationally.